Empire Life Insurance Review: Good Option for Smokers

 Lifetime

-No medical underwriting; permanent coverage; targeted to those with health issues.
+No medical exam or underwriting; permanent coverage; designed for applicants with health issues

 Other insurance products from Empire Life